benlangham/otter-vision/README.md

 OTTER-vision
 ========

-A demo showing how to use HTML5, JavaScript, WebGL and Google Cardboard to create a manipulated view of the world around you via your phone's front camera.

-If you make something brilliant from this code, please do let me know!
-I'm on Twitter at @thatpatrickguy, or you can find me at http://www.patrickcatanzariti.com.

-PatCat
+A VR app that lets you enter the world of OTTER using HTML5, JavaScript, WebGL and Google Cardboard.

 Based on this tutorial by @thatpatrickguy: https://www.sitepoint.com/filtering-reality-with-javascript-google-cardboard/